Water clarity

-A diver enters crystal clear water in Lake Huron.
+A diver enters crystal-clear water in Lake Huron.

-Water clarity is a descriptive term for how deeply visible light penetrates through water.
+Water clarity is the qualitative property of how deeply visible light penetrates water.
 In addition to light penetration, the term water clarity is also often used to describe underwater visibility.
 Water clarity is one way that humans measure water quality, along with oxygen concentration and the presence or absence of pollutants and algal blooms.

 Water clarity governs the health of underwater ecosystems because it impacts the amount of light reaching the plants and animals living underwater.
 For plants, light is needed for photosynthesis.
 The clarity of the underwater environment determines the depth ranges where aquatic plants can live.
 Water clarity also impacts how well visual animals like fish can see their prey.
 Clarity affects the aquatic plants and animals living in all kinds of water bodies, including rivers, ponds, lakes, reservoirs, estuaries, coastal lagoons, and the open ocean.